Bulldog Couple Share Adventures of a Lifetime: Steve and Patsy Fowlkes Brandon of KingdomSafari.com

 “I knew I had found a keeper,” Steve laughed.
 Within the next two years, the couple married.

 Steve and Patsy support Mississippi State University both in the academic and athletic areas.
+In 2019 the couple established The Steve and Patsy Fowlkes Brandon Presidential Endowed Scholarship.
 They are recognized by the MSU Foundation at the J. Charles Lee Society level, and by the Bulldog Club at their Champions Level.
-Additionally, the couple has established The Steve and Patsy Fowlkes Brandon Presidential Endowed Scholarship.

-Their donation for the renovation of Colvard Student Union led to the naming of Fowlkes Auditorium honoring Patsy’s father and uncles, and their support of Women’s Athletics led to the naming of The Brandon Press Box at the Nusz Softball Field, and the future Brandon Media Center at Humphrey Coliseum.
+Their donation for the renovation of Colvard Student Union led to the naming of Fowlkes Auditorium honoring Patsy’s father and uncles.
+Their support of Women’s Athletics led to the naming of The Brandon Press Box at the Nusz Softball Field, and the Fowlkes & Brandon Media Center at Humphrey Coliseum.

 Steve and Patsy also give freely of their time with both speaking regularly to groups at the university.
 Steve’s presentation on “What to Do Today to Get a Job upon Graduation” has been presented to dozens of classes, fraternities, athletic teams and student groups over the past 15 years.
 In 2022 Steve was the keynote speaker in the Waldorf Speaker Series on the Environment for Mississippi State’s Earth Day program.

-Patsy was again honored in 2018 by the university as one of nine Distinguished Fellows for the College of Agriculture for her outstanding career in the pharmaceutical industry.
-Patsy serves on the College of Agriculture and Chemistry Department Advisory Boards.
+Patsy was again honored in 2018 by the university as one of nine Distinguished Fellows for the College of Agriculture and Life Sciences (CALS) for her outstanding career in the pharmaceutical industry.
+She was named the 2022 Distinguished Service Award winner, the Alumni Association’s highest honor.
+Steve was then named the 2023 Distinguished Service Award Winner, making them the only married couple to separately receive this prestigious award.
+Patsy serves on the CALS and Chemistry Department National Advisory Boards, while Steve serves on the CALS Advisory Board.

 Steve served on the Executive Committee of the Alumni Association’s National Board of Directors, as well as the Bulldog Foundation.
-The couple has hosted the annual send-off party in their home since the inception of the event, and are active in their local alumni chapter, with Patsy serving as President, twice winning the “coveted Gold Cowbell” for the most active alumni chapter in its size range.
-Additionally, Patsy was a charter member of Women About Maroon, a women’s group promoting the university.
+The couple has hosted the annual send-off party since the inception of the event, and are active in the Greater Chattanooga Alumni Chapter, with both Patsy and Steve having served as President, Patsy twice winning the “coveted Gold Cowbell” for the most active alumni chapter nationally in its category, and Steve winning the Silver and Bronze Cowbell during his tenure.

-Steve has two children, Warren Brandon (Kelly) and Amy Waggoner (Neal) along with five grandchildren, Ella Brandon (15), Emory Brandon (13), Kate Waggoner (12), Beau Brandon (10), and Avery Waggoner (9).
+The couple has two children, Warren Brandon (Kelly) and Amy Waggoner (Neal) along with five grandchildren, Ella Brandon (17), Emory Brandon (15), Kate Waggoner (14), Beau Brandon (12), and Avery Waggoner (11).